nubonics/Twitter/README.md

 3Mm7ueNMKpZdPX7t7ZWRXzKTfovLqrYCCT

 # Twitter
-API driven comment and like extractor for all followees of a starting profile
+API driven comment and like extractor for all followees of a profile

 ## Distribution compatibility